What to Know About Hearing Loss

 Approximately 95 percent of hearing loss in the adult population is sensorineural in nature.
 In this type of hearing loss, the problem is due to damage to or degeneration of the inner ear (sensory) or auditory nerve (neural).
 The most common causes of sensorineural hearing loss are noise exposure, age, and hereditary predisposition.
-Other causes include drugs toxic to the ears, viral illness, disturbance of inner ear fluids, and invasion of the inner ear by excessive temporal bone growth.
+Other causes include drugs toxic to the auditory system, viral illness, disturbance of inner ear fluids, and invasion of the inner ear by excessive temporal bone growth.

 Mixed hearing loss is a combination of sensorineural and conductive hearing loss.

 Other recent studies have linked hearing loss to serious health issues, including heart disease, early onset of dementia, and even diabetes.
 Hearing loss can greatly affect the quality of life for adults and children.
-Unmanaged hearing loss can have an impact on employment, education, and general well-being.
+Unmanaged hearing loss can have an impact on employment/earning potential, education, and general well-being.
 The good news is that individuals who use hearing aids report significantly higher levels of involvement in social activities, fewer worries, and more positive social and family experiences.